 "It was easier to know it than to explain why I know it.
 If you were asked to prove that two and two made four, you might find some difficulty, and yet you are quite sure of the fact." ― Sherlock Title: A Study in Scarlet Author: Sir Arthur Conan Doyle Genre: Mystery Pages: 123 pages … Continue reading Book review – Sherlock Holmes: A Study in Scarlet (Spoiler Free)

-“I make art for the sake of art . . . and for my own selfish gratification, because I’m an artistic monster.” ― Lindsey Stirling, The Only Pirate at the Party Title: The Only Pirate at the Party Author: Lindsey Stirling Genre: Non-fiction Pages: 254 Publication date: January 12th, 2016 Publisher: Gallery Books It has been a while since I read … Continue reading Book review – The Only Pirate at the Party (Spoiler Free)
+“I make art for the sake of art . . . and for my own selfish gratification, because I’m an artistic monster.” ― Lindsey Stirling, The Only Pirate at the Party Title: The Only Pirate at the Party Author: Lindsey Stirling Genre: Non-fiction Pages: 254 Publication date: January 12th, 2016 Publisher: Gallery Books As I flip through the pages of The … Continue reading Book review – The Only Pirate at the Party (Spoiler Free)